a woman with her arm stretched out the window of her SUV driving along the coast

 a newspaper advertising vacant nursing jobs, with a pair of glasses and a stethoscope on top of it

-7. Apply for Travel Nurse Positions
+7. Apply for U.S. Travel Nurse Positions

 Once you have completed steps 1-6, with your CGFNS and state license active, you may begin your job search.